erasels/Aspiration-StS/README.md

 "Ring of Ouroboros" is an upgrade to the "Snake Ring" starter relic of the Silent.
 Instead of drawing cards at a set pace, the ring allows you to draw a card whenever you want, in exchange for taking 3 damage.
 Just right-click the relic and there you have it!

-"Burster Core": Upgrade from "Cracked Core", channel as much lightning as you have empty orbs at the end of your turn, every three turns.
+"Burster Core": Upgrade from "Cracked Core", channel as much lightning as you have empty orbs at the end of your turn, every two turns.

 "Snecko Tail": Whenever you play a poison-related card, apply Befuddled to the target(s).
 (Befuddled: Damage dealt is reduced by a random amount between 0 and the amount of stacks)